htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 To authenticate job submission from external users and VOs, HTCondor-CE can be configured to use a [built-in mapfile](#built-in-mapping) or to make [Globus callouts](#globus-callouts) to an external service like Argus or LCMAPS.
-THe former option is simpler but the latter option may be preferred if your grid supports it or your site already runs such a service.
+The former option is simpler but the latter option may be preferred if your grid supports it or your site already runs such a service.

 #### Built-in mapfile ####